 - Individual and group consultations (via Zoom or email)

-- In-class instruction via Zoom
+- In-class instruction or online instruction via Zoom

 - Topic or software-specific workshops (regularly scheduled and by request)